Is the Personal Protective Equipment Recommended on the SDS Enough?

 How to Select Appropriate PPE in the workplace – Chemscape Safety Technologies

 A Safety Data Sheet (SDS) exists to tell you how to protect yourself from chemical product hazards, how to handle the product safely, and what to do in an emergency.
 The author of an SDS only considers the intended use of the product.
-They use a GHS-format, product test results and information from health and safety resources and regulatory bodies like NIOSH, NFPA, and ACGIH to provide a recommendation on chemical exposure and appropriate controls
+They use a GHS-format, product test results and information from health and safety resources and regulatory bodies like NIOSH, NFPA, and ACGIH to provide a recommendation on chemical exposure and appropriate workplace controls.

 How to Select Appropriate PPE for Chemical Handling